Is It Really Food Noise? Or Is It Hunger We’ve Been Taught to Distrust?

 Stress and trauma: A sensitised nervous system, particularly in those who’ve experienced trauma or chronic stress, can interpret food as a source of safety and regulation.
 This can make food thoughts louder, especially when emotions are high or needs feel unmet.

-What If the Goal Isn't Quiet, But Clarity?
+What If the Goal Isn't Quiet - But ATTUNEMENT?

-Through Intuitive Eating, people can begin to reestablish trust with their bodies, learn to distinguish between different types of hunger (physical, emotional, sensory), and develop the capacity to respond to those needs without fear or guilt.
+Aims include helping people to restore regular eating patterns, reestablish trust with their bodies, learn to distinguish between different types of hunger (physical, emotional, sensory), and develop the capacity to respond to their needs without fear or guilt.

-When we see food thoughts as a symptom to be medicated, we miss the opportunity for self-understanding.
-When we numb hunger, we lose a vital form of self-communication.
+When we treat food thoughts as a symptom to be silenced, we can miss a vital opportunity for self-understanding.
+When we numb or override hunger, we may risk disconnecting from one of the body’s most important forms of communication.

 Take a nourishing step forward today